adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-single-page-applications.md

 Clicking forward or back should remember the scroll position, but unfortunately, as SPAs rely on faux navigation this functionality is absent.

-Each time the user navigates, the scroll position will need to be stored and retrieved.
-This comes with the same pitfalls as the previous point: "Navigation and fast back".
+Upon navigation, the application will need to remember the scroll position so that it can be retrieved later.
+This is a topic heavily related to "Navigation and fast back" discussed previously.

 ## Cancelling navigation

 Browsers provide a cancel button, which when pressed, cancels the loading of the requested page.
 Also, if a user clicks another link, the browser will cancel the previous request.
-This is useful for performance of the site and the user's internet data allowance.
+This is useful for performance and also ensures the user's internet data allowance isn't eaten up unnecessarily.

-Pages in SPAs are likely to be retrieved via XHR, meaning several requests could be in progress at the same time; the first page request might be loaded last even though it should have been cancelled out by the second page request.
+Pages in SPAs are likely to be retrieved via XHR, meaning several requests could be in progress at the same time; the first page request might be loaded last, even though it should have been cancelled out by the second page request.

 Also, the *same* link could be clicked twice, meaning the page will be requested (and loaded) twice, which is not efficient and could also cause visual glitches.

-SPAs can't detect when the user presses cancel, so the UI would need to expose a custom stop button, which isn't desirable.

 The application needs to reproduce the aforementioned browser functionality.
 This means exposing a custom cancel button, which is obviously not desirable, and the application needs to handle duplicate requests as well as cancelling out all previous requests that are still in progress.

-## Avoid data loss on navigation
+## Navigation and data loss

 Browsers normally provide the `beforeunload` event which allows the application to warn against losing unsaved changes.

-Providing this functionality within SPAs will mean providing functionality that checks the page before any routing takes place.
+The application would need to provide this functionality, before any routing takes place.

 ## Search engine optimisation

-SPAs don't always require SEO but for those that do, there are solutions, but they aren't necessarily easy or effortless [[3](#ref3)].
+Some SPAs don't require SEO.
+For those that do, whilst there are solutions, they aren't easy or effortless [[3](#ref3)].

-## Loading CSS and JS when navigating
+## Navigation and loading CSS &amp; JS

 If an SPA grows to a significant size, loading the entire application on page load may be detrimental to the experience because it's akin to loading all pages of a website when only the home page was requested.